Murder of Caren Koslow: Background

 At the time of the murder, Jack Koslow, a helicopter pilot, was 48.
-Caren Koslow, a member of a family of petroleum businesspeople, was 40, and Kristi Koslow was 17.
+Caren Koslow, a member of a family of petroleum businesspeople, was 40.
+Kristi Koslow was 17.
 Mike Cochran of the Associated Press stated that the Koslows were at the "periphery" of the "social whirl" of Fort Worth.

 Dillingham, born March 6, 1973, was an employee at a video store.
 Salter was born on April 30, 1972.
-Dillingham and Salter were both 19.
+Dillingham and Salter were both 19 years old at the time of the murder.
 Salter was the boyfriend of Kristi Koslow.

 Legal consequences

-Salter received a life sentence as part of a plea agreement.
-In 1994 Kristi Koslow was convicted of murder.
-She also received a life sentence.
-Dillingham refused a plea agreement, was convicted, and received the death penalty.
+Salter and Dillingham were both offered plea agreements for life in prison with parole eligibility after 35 years for capital murder in exchange for testifying against Koslow.
+Salter accepted the deal, but Dillingham did not.
+He was later found guilty and sentenced to death.
+In 1994, Kristi Koslow was convicted of capital murder, but received a life sentence after the jury could not agree on a death sentence.

-Dillingham, Texas Department of Criminal Justice (TDCJ) #999071, was received by the prison system on August 31, 1993 at age 20.
+Dillingham, Texas Department of Criminal Justice (TDCJ) #999071, was received by the prison system on August 31, 1993, at age 20.
 Dillingham was initially located in the Ellis Unit, but was transferred to the Allan B. Polunsky Unit (formerly the Terrell Unit) in 1999.
 The site of his execution was the Huntsville Unit.
 Dillingham was executed at age 27, by lethal injection, on November 1, 2000.